aszkid/milsim/SCHEMA.md

 Asset discovery can happen in a few different ways:
 - `Alexandria::load_database(filename)`: this method opens an Alexandria database, i.e. a `Lua` file containing a description of resources in a table.
 See `run/alexandria.lua` for an example.

 Assets are referenced by strings with format `Database.Type.Name`.
 Behind the scenes, the string is hashed and the hash looked up on the resource database, i.e. `map<int, asset>`.
 (String hashes could be computed at compile-time for hard-coded stuff)

+#### Ownership & Memory policy

+Alexandria for now does not care about memory efficiency in terms of asset loading.
+The moment you ask for a resource, it is loaded into memory and a simple pointer handle provided.
+You can ask for an asset to be unloaded and Alexandria will unload it; other parts of code that might be using it are out of luck.

+Future: reference counting (`std::shared_ptr`?).
+Some profiling.

 ### Sys.Audio